Code-Institute-Submissions/savasana_yoga/README.md

 ### Images

-There are two main aspects of image use throughout this app.
-Static and Dynamic images.
+There are two main aspects of images used throughout this app; Static and Dynamic images.

 1. Static Images
 - The first is by storing images in a static folder.
 I have stored the home page images here, as they will not be altered.

-I choose this landing page image, as the photo is quite zoomed out, and allows a lot of space, and breathing room on the left-hand and right-hand side of the person in the image.
+I choose this landing page image, as the photo is quite zoomed out, and allows a lot of space, and breathing room on the left-hand and right-hand sides of the person in the image.
 I also choose to use this image because it had a lot of white in it, and I wanted the home page to match the background colors of the website; greys and whites.

-2. Dynmaic Images
+2. Dynamic Images
 - All product images are stored via AWS.

-Since a user with admin privileages can edit, add, and remove products, the images can be changed.
-I decided to use AWS to host the images, so each time an image is updated in the database it is reflected on Heroku.
+Since a user with admin privileges can edit, add, and remove products, I decided to use AWS to host the images.
+Each time an image is updated in the database it is reflected on Heroku.
 In addition, storing the images on AWS avoids the risk of the images being removed once the website is deployed and running on Heroku.

 ### Colours

-Yoga is a relaxing and sometimes viewed as an elegant form of excercise.
+Yoga is relaxing and sometimes viewed as an elegant form of exercise.
 I wanted to maintain that philosophy when developing the website.
-I personally felt that using very little color, was a way of achieving this.
+I felt that using little colour, was a way of achieving this.

-I decided to keep the background-color and the navigation bar the same type of white (#).
+I decided to keep the background color and the navigation bar the same type of white (#).

-In order to split the screen space up, and offer a bit of diversity, while still maintaining the feel of a clean, relaxing and elegant look, I used an off-grey(#) for the footer.
-I felt this added some variety, and also complimented the white background-color.
+To split the screen space up, and offer a bit of diversity, while still maintaining the feel of a clean, relaxing, and elegant look, I used an off-grey(#) for the footer.
+I felt this added some variety and also complimented the white background color.

 For the buttons, I have decided to use two different kinds.

-I opted to use a a light blue (#) for the booking and checkout buttons.
+I opted to use a light blue (#) for the booking and checkout buttons.
 And a red (#) for the back buttons.
-I felt this colors were subtle, and warm without providing too much a contrast and boldness from the white background-color.
+I felt these colors were subtle, and warm without providing too much contrast and boldness from the white background color.

 ### Font

 I decided to use 'Open Sans' as the main font for this website.
-This font is used on all body text besides headings.
+The font is used on all body text besides headings.
 I chose Open Sans because of its simplicity, elegance, and versatility.
 It's an easy-to-read font, but I also feel it has some character.

 For the headings, I decided to use 'Montserrat'.
-I chose this font becuase it paired well with Open Sans, and also maintained the simplicity and elegance that Open Sans provided.
+I decided to use this font as it complimented the simplicity and elegance that Open Sans provided.

 ### Icons

-I initially decided to use a lot of icons throughout the website, however as development continued, I felt that the icon were distracting.
+I initially decided to use a lot of icons throughout the website, however as development continued, I felt that the icon was distracting.
 For example, I first had an icon for the Account nav-item, but I felt the navigation bar looked cleaner without the icon.

 I have utilized icons sparingly throughout the website.
 On the All Products page, I used a calendar icon to indicate a link to the Timetable page.